NLnetLabs/unbound-manual/README.md

 buidling locally.

-Local builds are only useful when manpages need to be generated for the master version of Unbound.
+Local builds are only useful when manpages need to be generated for the master version of the Unbound code repository.
 That is an when an \*.rst manpage was edited in the Unbound repository and then Sphinx from this repository can generate the troff template manpage for the Unbound repository.

+## The unbound git submodule

+The unbound git submodule is only useful for the online man page generation and setting the version of the online documentation.

+When a new Unbound release is available, the submodule needs to be updated to point to the release tag/branch.

+The submodule plays no other role in this repository.

-## Generating manpages for the Unbound master branch
+## Generating templaged manpages for the Unbound master branch

 ```
 make man unbound_dir=</path/to/local/unbound/repo>
 ```
-This will copy the .rst manpages from the provided Unbound repository, invoke Sphinx to build the manpages and copy the templates (*.in) back to the same Unbound repository.
+This will copy the .rst manpages from the provided Unbound repository (`unbound_dir`), invoke Sphinx to build the manpages and copy the templates (*.in) back to the same Unbound repository.

+[!IMPORTANT]
+The provided Unbound repository (`unbound_dir`) should be the locally checked out Unbound source repository and NOT the git submodule.

 ## Releasing new versions